Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

-This chapter addresses the issue that sits at the core of any study of human beings---privacy and confidentiality.
-In a new field, like the one covered in this book, it is critical that many researchers have access to the data so that work can be replicated and built upon---that there be a scientific basis to data science.
-Yet the rules that social scientists have traditionally used for survey data, namely anonymity and informed consent, no longer apply when data are collected in the wild.
+This chapter addresses the issue that sits at the core of any study of human beings---ensuring that the privacy and confidentiality of the people and organizations who are being studied is protected to the extent possible.

+The challenge that is faced for researchers is that the goal of their work, unlike the private sector, must be to create value the public good and not for private gain.
+For that value to be realized, it is necessary that multiple researchers have access to the data so that results can be replicated, validated and extended.
+However, the more researchers access the data, the greater the risk that there is a breach of confidentiality.
+Social scientists have historically used two ways of minimizing that risk: anonymizing the data so that an individual's information can't be reidentified, and asking human subjects for the consent to the use their data \cite{NationalAcademies2014}.
+Those twin approaches have become obsolete, for reasons we will discuss in this chapter, and have not been replaced by an alternative framework.
-This concluding chapter identifies the issues that must be addressed for responsible and ethical research to take place.
+This concluding chapter identifies the issues that must be addressed for responsible research.

 Introduction
 ------------

-Most applications in the social sciences involve data on units such as individuals, households, and different types of business, educational, and government organizations.
+Much social science research uses data on individuals, households, different types of businesses, and organizations like educational, and government institutions.
 Indeed, the example running throughout this book involves data on individuals (such as faculty and students) and organizations (such as universities and firms).
-In circumstances such as these, researchers must ensure that such data are used responsibly and ethically---that the subjects under study suffer no harm from their data being accessed, analyzed, and reported.
-A clear distinction must be made between analysis done for the public good and that done for private gain.
-In practical terms, this requires that the interests of individual privacy and data confidentiality be balanced against the social benefits of research access and use.
+In circumstances such as these, researchers must ensure that such data are used responsibly---that there is a clear understanding and attempt to mitigate the possible harm from such use.
+In practical terms, the study of human subjects requires that the interests of individual privacy and data confidentiality be balanced against the social benefits of research access and use.

+We begin by defining terms.

+**Utility** Data utility is the value resulting from data use.
+That utility has soared in the private sector - the biggest companies in the United States are data companies Amazon, Google, Microsoft, Facebook and Apple \cite{galloway2017four}.
+They make their money by producing utility to their customers.
+The goal of social science research, to hark back to the first chapter, to use new data and tools to answer questions like

+ - ‘What are the earnings and employment outcomes of individuals graduating from two and four year colleges?'

+' how does placement in different types of firms change the likelihood of recidivism of formerly incarcerated workers  ?,’

+and

+‘How do regulatory agencies move from reactive, complaint-based, health and safety inspections for workplaces and housing to a more proactive approach that focuses on prevention?’

 **Privacy** "encompasses not only the famous 'right to be left alone,' or keeping one's personal matters and relationships secret, but also the ability to